-After reading this article, you’ll be able to set up DKIM record in your domain settings for better email deliverability.
+After reading this tutorial, you’ll learn about DKIM records and how to set them up in your domain settings to improve email deliverability when using cold email software.

 A DKIM record in your domain settings adds a digital signature to emails you send from your domain.